AdvanceYourIT/SHADOW/README.md

   - Import multiple scripts or policies using unpacked JSON files from your computer.
   - Efficient for onboarding, migration, and keeping environments in sync.

+- **Custom Fields Export & Import**
+  - Export and import custom fields for Devices, Organizations, and Locations.
+  - Ideal for migrating, backing up, or synchronizing custom metadata across NinjaOne environments.

 - **Live Compare with GitHub**
   - Instantly compare your scripts and policies in NinjaOne with those stored in your private GitHub repository.
   - See clear differences and keep automation libraries aligned.
+  - Optimized for large repositories, with a configurable max file limit (50–1000).
   - Note: Importing/restoring directly from GitHub to NinjaOne is planned for future releases.

 - **Template Library Comparison and Update**
   - Compare scripts in your NinjaOne environment with scripts available in the NinjaOne Template Library.
   - Instantly see which templates are missing, outdated, or changed, and update your environment with a single click.
+  - Now even faster, with more accurate detection and improved workflow.

+- **Expanded Domain Support**
+  - SHADOW now works with all NinjaOne & RMM environments worldwide (including Europe, Canada, Australia, and multi-tenant domains).

 - **Settings Panel for GitHub Integration**
   - Enter your GitHub token, repository, branch, and path in the extension popup.